Add some zest and spice to a Thanksgiving classic with this lower-sugar, vegan, and gluten-free Orange-Ginger Cranberry Sauce.

 Ingredients & Preparation

-To get the sauce started, I sauté diced shallots, because what awesome sauce doesn’t start with fragrant and delicious sautéed aromatics?!
+To get this Orange-Ginger Cranberry Sauce started, I sauté diced shallots, because what awesome sauce doesn’t start with fragrant and delicious sautéed aromatics?!
 Next, rather than incorporating actual orange pieces like my mother did, I add the zest and juice of fresh oranges, with the latter adding additional natural sweetness that allowed me to reduce the added sugar even more.
 I then took it another step and added freshly grated ginger for a little spice and a lot of flavor.